-Horton Foote's THE TRAVELING LADY Opens Tonight at Cherry Lane Theatre
+Horton Foote's THE TRAVELING LADY to Bow Next Month at Cherry Lane Theatre

-THE TRAVELING LADY opens tonight, June 22, for a run through July 16, 2017 at Cherry Lane Theatre (38 Commerce St.) in Greenwich Village.
+THE TRAVELING LADY will begin performances on June 7 and will open on June 22 running through July 16, 2017 at Cherry Lane Theatre (38 Commerce St.) in Greenwich Village.

 Penned by the beloved playwright and master storyteller Horton Foote, THE TRAVELING LADY is the unforgettable tale of an intrepid woman who journeys to a small town in 1950's Texas to reunite with her husband upon his release from prison.
 A poignant story of loss and redemption, THE TRAVELING LADY looks into the heart and soul of America.